wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Fixed blank subject when using optional email subject list.
+- Fixed AutoResponder is from person filling the form instead of from WordPress admin.
 - Fixed email delivery for some servers that require 5th parameter -f to PHP mail function.
-- Fixed blank subject when using optional email subject list.
-- Fixed AutoResponder is from person filling the form.
+- Improved the E-mail test feature at the bottom of the settings page, use to troubleshooting mail delivery problems.
+- Added option to use geekMail library for sending mail, try when having mail delivery problems.
-- Added style setting: "CSS style for CAPTCHA DIV on the contact form:"
+- Added more style settings.
+- Other small improvements.

 = 2.7.3 =
 - (12 Jul 2010) - Critical fix for broken checkbox feature in IE8 caused by version 2.7.2